Charleston, South Australia

 Most of the local businesses are on the Onkaparinga Valley Road, while the largest number of houses are on Newman Road.
 Charleston is served by a community postal agency called the Bookpost which is also a bookshop, internet cafe and General Store.

 Next to The Bookpost is the Charleston Hotel which received national attention as one of the main props in a car advertisement, based on Slim Dusty's famous song "Answer to a Pub With No Beer".

-Charleston was served by the Mount Pleasant railway line from 1918 to 1953.
-It is also on the Onkaparinga Valley Road (route B34) and the Amy Gillett Bikeway on the former railway route.

 Charleston is within the limits of the Adelaide Metro bus network, and is serviced by the 835 route during school terms.

+Charleston was once served by a railway line which ran from Balhannah towards Mount Pleasant.
+The line was closed in 1963 and removed shortly after.
+The former rail corridor is now the Amy Gillett Bikeway.